-Manhattanville College’s Physical Education and Sport Pedagogy program is designed to increase your understanding of the theories, teaching practices, and curriculum development process for increased physical activity.
+Manhattanville College’s Physical Education and Sport Pedagogy program is aimed at increasing your understanding of the theories, teaching practices, and curriculum development process for increased physical activity.
 All lectures and field assignments are designed in alignment with the New York State Learning Standards in Schools and the National Standards for Physical Education.

 Students are afforded hands-on experience in each class.
 The program makes use of a large gymnasium, three smaller teaching gymnasiums, modern weight room facilities, and a dance gymnasium to showcase the actual implementation of theory in teaching practice.